usnistgov/nist-mud/README.md

     sudo apt-get install openvswitch-switch
     sudo apt-get install mininet

+Install python 2.7x if you don't have it (it should already be there).
-Install python prerequisites
+Install python prerequisites.

 	 sudo pip install requests
 	 sudo apt install curl

 On the mininet vm.
-Install python 2.7x and whatever prerequisites Ryu wants.
 RYU is used control portions of the test network.
 It is not part of the MUD implementation under test.
 We are using it strictly as a learning switch controller to set up our topology.